Meet the Residents

 A native Michiganian, Fariah Ahmad was born and raised in East Lansing (home of the Spartans).
 She ventured across Lake Michigan for her undergraduate education, studying psychology with a focus in psychometrics, at Northwestern University.
 After college, she worked as an educator in an Americorps sponsored program called MATCHCorps in inner-city Boston where she taught rambunctious middle schoolers who taught her so much about life and helped her hone her skills as a patient educator.
 Returning to East Lansing, she went to medical school at Michigan State University, College of Human Medicine.
 There she continued being a passionate advocate for the underserved, serving in many leadership roles in the American Medical Association: including Region 5 Chair for the Committee of Legislation and Advocacy, a grassroots organizer for nationwide advocacy efforts in her capacity as a member for Medical Student Section’s Committee of Legislation and Advocacy, and a member of the Medical Delivery committee for the Michigan State Medical Society.
 She randomly met the love of her life during a study abroad experience in London…he’s American and was also a student at Michigan State University.
 They married after she completed medical school and are working on their happily ever after with her emotionally needy cat, Yoshi.
 She feels so fortunate to be a part of the Genesys Internal Medicine family where she works with so many amazing and hardworking people in a friendly learning environment.
 Seriously, this program is awesome.
 A few of her favorite things to do in her life outside of medicine include spending time with her husband, chatting with her younger brother, cuddling with Yoshi, hiking, dancing, cooking, reading, eating candy, and watching intense foreign dramas.

 I was born and raised in Orlando, Florida and received my undergraduate degree in Psychology at the University of Central Florida.
 From there I went to medical school at Campbell University School of Osteopathic Medicine in Buies Creek, North Carolina--about 45 minutes outside of Raleigh and was part of their Inaugural Class of 2017.
-I’m an only child and grew up in a Syrian-Lebanese and Venezuelan household (so Thanksgiving was always super interesting at my house).
-During my free time, I love to spend time with my husband, Mike, another resident in our program and MOST OF ALL—our sweet Golden Retriever-Lab pup, Bailey (Sorry, Mike).
-So feel free to let us know if you need some dog therapy in your life.
-I love to bake, read mystery novels, decorate my home, travel and go to the occasional spinning class when I can.
-This is my first time living in the Midwest and I’m very excited to have the opportunity to be a part of the Genesys team!
+I grew up in a Syrian-Lebanese and Venezuelan household (so Thanksgiving was always super interesting at my house).
+During my free time, I love to spend time with my husband, Mike, another resident in our program and MOST OF ALL our sweet Golden Retriever-Lab pup, Bailey (sorry, Mike).
+So, feel free to let us know if you need some dog therapy in your life.
+This is our first time having lived in the Midwest and we're enjoying our time here.
+I've loved being a part of the Genesys team.

 I was born in Newport News, VA, but moved to Solomons Island, MD where I spent most of my childhood until attending college at Charleston Southern University in Charleston, SC.
 I played baseball there and studied Biochem, but ultimately got my degree in Biology from University of Mt.
 Olive in Mt.
 Olive, NC (pickle capital of the world).
 During college my parents moved to (very) rural Victoria, VA where I spent a couple years after school coaching little league, and learning the ins and outs of cattle farming and all things country before moving back to NC to attend Campbell University SOM.
 This is where I met my beautiful wife and now co-resident Christina.
 When I’m not in the hospital, I’m probably doing something that involves watching or playing sports, or just enjoying some downtime grilling out with the wife and pup.
 I also like to fish or do pretty much anything outdoors.
 Being from the east coast, I had never heard of Genesys before starting the audition/application process, but am so glad to have found them.
 If you’re looking for a program that is going to push and challenge you to grow while providing an amazing network to support you every step of the way, this is it!